The Little Black Dress Party and Children’s Art Exhibit

 Two of our children, Grace and Amber, are very different, but they get along great.
 On a recent group outing with Friend/mentor Sarah, the three were headed to Grace’s house when Amber said, “Do you have a phone number?!”

-Sarah talked about how sweet it was to see Amber so excited to call her friend, saying, “It’s amazing to see how much these kids love to connect with each other.”
+Sarah talked about how sweet it was to see Amber so excited to call her friend, and said, “It’s amazing to see how much these kids love to connect with each other.”
 Sarah laughed and cried as she recalled this story and the relationship she has seen develop.

 We are so excited for Amber and Grace for the friendship they are building, and proud to be able to play a part in the development of safe, kind relationships.